guertinlab/Nascent_RNA_Methods/README.md

 ## Remove reads aligning to rDNA

 By first aligning to the rDNA we can later estimate nascent RNA purity and avoid spurious read pile ups at region in the genome that non-uniquely align to both the rDNA locus and elsewhere in the genome.
 While between 70 - 80% of stable RNA is rRNA, generally between 10 - 15% of the nascent RNA arises from rRNA.
 Even 10% of the library aligning to rDNA loci is extremely enriched, so any reads that map non-uniquely to both rDNA and non-rDNA regions in the genome result in huge artifactual spikes in the data if rDNA-aligned reads are not first removed.
+The `
+By first aligning to the rDNA we can later estimate nascent RNA purity and avoid spurious read pile ups at region in the genome that non-uniquely align to both the rDNA locus and elsewhere in the genome.
+While between 70 - 80% of stable RNA is rRNA, generally between 10 - 15% of the nascent RNA arises from rRNA.
+Even 10% of the library aligning to rDNA loci is extremely enriched, so any reads that map non-uniquely to both rDNA and non-rDNA regions in the genome result in huge artifactual spikes in the data if rDNA-aligned reads are not first removed.
+The `-f 0x4` flag of the `samtools fastq` command specifies that only unmapped reads should be included in the FASTQ output.

 ```
 bowtie2 -p $cores --maxins 1000 -x human_rDNA -U ${name}_PE1_processed.fastq 2>${name}_bowtie2_rDNA.log | samtools sort -n - | samtools fastq -f 0x4 - > ${name}_PE1.rDNA.fastq